jeremyaemmett/jeremyaemmett.github.io/pdfmerger.md

 Source Code:
 [pdfmerge.py](https://github.com/jeremyaemmett/jeremyaemmett.github.io/blob/main/pdfmerge.py)

-A simple GUI interface for combining and/or splitting pages from different PDF files, to create a new PDF file.
+A simple GUI interface to combine and/or split pages from different PDF files, to create a new PDF file.

 Original PDFs: